Jason Taylor (English footballer)

 Jason James Taylor (born 28 January 1987) is an English former footballer who played as a midfielder.
-He is currently assistant head coach at Rochdale.
+He is currently assistant coach at Stockport County.

 Career

 Born in Droylsden, Greater Manchester, Taylor began his career as a trainee at Oldham Athletic in October 2005.
 However, he made no appearances for Oldham before joining Stockport County on loan in March 2006.
 He signed a permanent two-year contract with Stockport County in August 2006, and then signed a new two-year in January 2007, with manager Jim Gannon saying, "He has all the attributes in terms of stamina and work-rate, plus he is mobile and we keep trying to add to his game.
 He has grown in confidence and he could be a fantastic player.
 He might out-grow us but I like to think we are bringing in players that will grow with this club.
 We think he's going to be an important player for us for a number of years and I'm delighted he's extended his contract."
 He made 51 league and cup appearances for Stockport in the 2006–2007 season, and won the club's Young Player of the Year award at the end of the season.